Hayasa-Azzi: Location

-It is possible that the name Azzi survived into the Classical-era as Aza, a city located in the Kelkit River valley.
-Alternately, a form of the name Azzi may have continued into the 17th century AD as Azntsik, a district of Ani-Kammahk (Kemah) in Upper Armenia.
+It is possible that the name Azzi survived into the Classical era as Aza, a city located in the Kelkit River Valley.
+Alternately, a form of the name Azzi may have continued into the 17th century CE as Azntsik, a district of Ani-Kammahk (Kemah) in Upper Armenia.

 Azzi is not to be confused with the similarly named Alzi (Alshe), which was located further south.

 Political structure

 The exact nature of Hayasa's and Azzi's relationship is uncertain.
 They are generally thought to have been a confederation of two different kingdoms in what is now northeastern Turkey: Hayasa, in the north, and Azzi, in the south.
 While separate entities, the two lands were politically and probably linguistically connected.
 However, there are alternate theories regarding the nature of their relationship.
 Some have suggested that Azzi was a region or district of Hayasa or that Hayasa and Azzi were different names for the same location.
-Vartan Matiossian argues that "Hayasa" was an ethnonym while "Azzi" was the polity or land in which the Hayasans lived.
+Vartan Matiossian argues that Hayasa was an ethnonym while Azzi was the polity or land in which the Hayasans lived.
 According to Massimo Forlanini, Hayasa and Azzi may have denoted the same polity, with the name having switched from Hayasa to Azzi following the establishment of a new ruling dynasty or capital.

-The Hittite king Suppiluliuma's treaty with Hakkani of Hayasa addresses "the people of Hayasa."
+The Hittite king Suppiluliuma I's treaty with Hakkani of Hayasa addresses "the people of Hayasa."
 According to Igor Diakonoff, this likely suggests that the Hayasans had a peoples' assembly or council of elders.
 Similarly, Mursili II later conducted negotiations with "the elders" of Azzi.
 The nearby land of Pahhuwa may have had a similar governing council.

 A possible alternate interpretation of these treaties is that these councils consisted of the chieftains of the various tribes who made up the Hayasa-Azzi confederation.

 Although frequently at odds with Hatti, Hittite texts mention that the Hayasans served as charioteers in the Hittite army.

 The capital of Hayasa-Azzi is unknown, but its main fortress was Ura, possibly located somewhere near modern Bayburt or along the Kelkit River.
+Another fortress, Aripsa, may have been located on the shore of Lake Van.

 Early history

 All information about Hayasa-Azzi comes from the Hittites, there are no primary sources from Hayasa-Azzi.
 As such, the early history of Hayasa-Azzi is unknown.
-According to historian Aram Kosyan, it is possible that the origins of Hayasa-Azzi lie in the Trialeti-Vanadzor culture, which expanded from Transcaucasia toward northeastern modern Turkey in the first half of the 2nd millennium BC.
+According to historian Aram Kosyan, it is possible that the origins of Hayasa-Azzi lie in the Trialeti-Vanadzor culture, which expanded from Transcaucasia toward northeastern modern Turkey in the first half of the 2nd millennium BCE.
+The Trialeti-Vanadzor-connected site of Sos Höyük IV, located in the Erzurum region, may have been associated with Hayasa-Azzi.